Localization Distillation for Dense Object Detection: Experiment

-Our LD introduces a hyper-parameter during training, \ie, the temperature $\tau$.
-Table \ref{tab:temperature} reports the results of LD with various temperatures, where teacher model is ResNet-101 with AP 44.7 and student model is ResNet-50.
-Comparing with the first row of Table \ref{tab:temperature} which does not use LD, all the LD results with arbitrary temperatures achieve superior results.
-For different datasets and model capacities, the optimal temperature may vary, leading to better performance of our LD.
-In this work, we try to avoid tedious hyper-parameter tuning, and thus we simply set temperature in LD as $\tau=10$, which is fixed in all the following experiments.
+\myPara{Temperature $\tau$ in LD.} Our LD introduces a hyper-parameter, \ie, the temperature $\tau$.
+Table \ref{tab3a} reports the results of LD with various temperatures, where the teacher model is ResNet-101 with AP 44.7 and the student model is ResNet-50.
+Here, only the main distillation region is adopted.
+Compared to the first row in Table \ref{tab3a}, different temperatures consistently lead to better results.
+In this paper, we simply set the temperature in LD as $\tau=10$, which is fixed in all the other experiments.